wlush/circulationBiogeography/README.md

     - output_trm _(subdirectory)_
       - subdirectory for output files; outputs to further subdirectory _mycase_
       - _contains empty subdirectory mycase; used to hold TRACMASS output before processing to connectivity matrices_
+    - projects _(subdirectory)_
+      - Makefile.prj
+        - project-specific flags
+      - myCase.in
+        - project-specific inputs
+      - readfield.f95 _and_ setupgrid.f95
+        - code to read in velocity fields and set up model grid
+    - src _(subdirectory)_
+      - source code for TRACMASS (the version of TRACMASS used in this paper was accessed from the TRACMASS github in March 2019)

+- seedfiles _(subdirectory)_
+  - contains release locations for individual particle tracking regions as text files (denoted .seed)
+  - _note that this regional breakdown was necessary for older/lower performance hardware_

 ### populationModeling
 The populationModeling directory contains the following files: